JaXRTS/jaxrts/doc/source/first-spectrum.rst

 jaxrts provides three main types:

-* :py:class:`jaxrts.PlasmaState` contains information about the plasma.
-It defines, e.g., the constituents of the plasma (in form of :py:class:`jaxrts.Element`s), electron- and ion temperature, density, and ionization.
+* :py:class:`jaxrts.plasmastate.PlasmaState` contains information about the plasma.
+It defines, e.g., the constituents of the plasma (in form of :py:class:`jaxrts.elements.Element` s), electron- and ion temperature, density, and ionization.
-* :py:class:`jaxrts.Setup`, on the other hand, defines the geometry of the experiment, like probing energy, scattering angle, and source-instrument function.
+* :py:class:`jaxrts.setup.Setup`, on the other hand, defines the geometry of the experiment, like probing energy, scattering angle, and source-instrument function.
-* :py:class:`jaxrts.models.Model` contain approximations for a given plasma state.
+* :py:class:`jaxrts.models.Model` contain approximations for a given aspect of the plasma.
   A model should at least contain a :py:meth:`jaxrts.models.Model.evaluate`, which takes a ``PlasmaState`` and a ``Setup`` as argument, and computes the relevant quantities.

 First, import the relevant packages: